gustavonikov/basic-testing-with-jest/README.md

 because you don't need to spend much time making the setup and also helps those who don't know how to make more complex ones, like Mocha + Chai + Sinon + Istanbul for example.

-**TIP**: Beside the [Jest doc](https://jestjs.io/pt-BR/docs/getting-started), you also can use [Jest Cheat Sheet](https://github.com/sapegin/jest-cheat-sheet) to see a summary of the most used features of Jest and how to use it.
+**TIP**: besides the [Jest doc](https://jestjs.io/pt-BR/docs/getting-started), you also can use [Jest Cheat Sheet](https://github.com/sapegin/jest-cheat-sheet) to see a summary of the most used features of Jest and how to use it.

 ## Getting started